bitstadium/HockeySDK-Android/README.md

 }
 ```

 Make sure to replace `APP_SECRET` with the value retrieved in step 1.
-This will launch the login activity every time a user launches your app.
+This will launch the login activity when a user launches your app the first time.
+To read more about the different, have a look in the chapter in our [advanced setup section ](#authentication-advanced).

 <a id="changelog"></a>
 ## 3. Changelog
 You can access the full changelog in our [releases-section](https://github.com/bitstadium/HockeySDK-Android/releases).
 The following paragraphs contain information what you might need to change when upgrading to the different new versions.

-## 3.1 Upgrading from 3.6.x to 3.7.0
+## 3.1 Upgrading from 3.6.x to 3.7.0 or newer

 1. We didn't introduce any breaking changes, except that we have raised the minimum API level to 9.
 2. Also consider switching to our new register-calls and adding your app id to your configuration as described above.